 - Expanded the School Resource Deputy to every Flagler County Public School providing on-site security, mentoring and instruction to students at each public school campus in the county.

-- Implemented the Matanzas High School Law and Justice Flagship program which is comprised of classes designed to educate students about the criminal justice system.
+- Implemented the Matanzas High School Law and Justice Flagship program which is comprised of classes designed to educate students about the criminal justice system and possible careers.

 Flagler Sheriff’s Police Athletic League – PAL- Setting Kids on the Right Path